SohailAnsari00/portfolio/README.md

 ## License

 This project is for personal portfolio use.
-Add a license file if you want to define reuse permissions.